PathToLife/pathtolife/README.md

 ### Hi there 👋 I'm PathToLife, a Software Engineer / Computer Scientist, more the former.

-Here are my hobby projects across Full Stack, Data Science, Unity, Arduino, and Raspberri PI, I love tinkering.
+Here are my hobby projects across Full Stack, Data Science, Unity, Arduino, and Raspberri PI.
+I love tinkering with new tech all the time!

-I also love, travelling, hiking, anime, and space!
+I also love travelling, hiking, anime, and space!

 🔭 I’m currently working on... a postgrad uni project that we might release after :)